rodolfocarobene/git_lecture/README.md

-# Let it Git!
+# Git me started!

 ## Introduction

-This repository contains materials and examples from the Git and GitHub lecture held on 18/01/2023.
+This repository contains materials and examples from the Git and GitHub lecture held on 19/01/2023.
 Explore the content to learn more about version control, collaboration, and best practices in software development.

 ## Getting Started